 One of the reasons Bill Coore and Ben Crenshaw’s golf courses are held in such high regard—by architectural cognoscenti, by magazine ranking panels and international developers—is that they’re so often, so obviously, brilliant.

 A second reason is that their product is rare.
 To date there are less than 30 Coore-Crenshaw original designs in the United States.
-Just 12 of them are open for public play.
-Supply, demand and location suggest that most golfers will only ever play a handful of their courses, and they’ll likely probably to travel to get to them.
+Just 12 of them are open to the public.
+Supply, demand and location suggest that most golfers will only ever play a handful of their courses, and they’ll likely need to travel to reach them.

 Golfers in the Phoenix market are more fortunate, where there are 54 public access Coore-Crenshaw holes.

-Comparing Talking Stick, specifically the North Course, and the Saguaro Course at We-Ko-Pa, each located east and north of Scottdale, shows how religiously the architects adapt their designs to a property’s existing forms.
-Both Talking Stick North and the Saguaro Course share common desert features but otherwise they could hardly be less alike while still adhering to the Coore-Crenshaw less-is-more mantra of minimalism and naturalism.
+Comparing Talking Stick, specifically the North Course, and the Saguaro Course at We-Ko-Pa, each located east and north of Scottsdale, shows how adept the architects are at adapting their designs to different properties.
+Both Talking Stick North and the Saguaro Course share ubiquitous desert features but otherwise they could hardly be less alike while still displaying Coore-Crenshaw less-is-more mantra of minimalism and naturalism.

 So how do these courses stack up against other Coore and Crenshaw courses?
 How do they stack up against each other?

-Coore and Crenshaw built the North and South courses at Talking Stick in 1997 with little fanfare.
-Sand Hills, which remains their magnum opus, was just becoming an international sensation and their reputation at the time they signed on for the job was on the ascent but still in development.
+Coore and Crenshaw built the North and South courses at Talking Stick in 1997 with relatively little fanfare.
+Sand Hills, which remains their magnum opus, was still in the process of becoming an international sensation and the architects’ reputation at the time they signed on for the Talking Stick job was on the ascent but still in development.
 In 2005, when they returned to build the Saguaro Course at We-Ko-Pa near Fort McDowell (to accompany Scott Miller’s Cholla Course), everyone was paying attention.

 We-Ko-Pa—Coore and Crenshaw were surely attracted to the limitless, undeveloped landscape on the north side of the Cholla Course.
-The undulous site is rippled with ravines and mid-scale movements with notable elevations on the north and western boundaries.
+The undulous site is rippled with ravines and mid-scale movements with notable climbs of elevation on the north and western boundaries.

 To a similar but far lesser extent it must have reminded them of Sand Hills: an expansive, isolated chunk of land with a recurring indigenous character and enough room to route the holes in any combination of directions.

-Talking Stick North—…Is just the opposite.
-The land is flat, with only minor natural movement in the form of a gulch.
+Talking Stick North—…is just the opposite.
+The land is flat, with almost no natural movement save for a small gulch that crossed the property.
 The holes had to be layered into a rectangular parcel with few defining natural features other than desert sand and pockets of low vegetation.
-Coming off prime properties like Sand Hills and Cuscowilla in Georgia, this project must have seemed primarily an intellectual challenge, a philosophical exercise in how to create strategy, beauty and interest without greatly manipulating the land.
+Coming off prime properties like Sand Hills and Cuscowilla in Georgia, this project would have intrigued them as an almost purely theoretical challenge, a philosophical exercise in how to create strategy, beauty and interest in the absence of physical cues, and without greatly manipulating the land.

 WKP—A muscular rather than elegant golf course, but very much what you’d expect from Coore and Crenshaw with holes laid or revealed atop the land in ways that highlight its most interesting features.
 There’s plenty of room to explore with the driver, solitary moments of pause, an emphasis on recovery shots and the uphill-downhill shot patterning we find at many of their best sites.
 If there’s one surprise it’s the formality of the bunkering, which aside from some desert transition areas doesn’t always meld and erode into with the landscape the way we might expect.

-TSN—A more patterned and rhythmic routing due to economic necessity, with many parallel holes and frequent switchbacks.
-The internal twisting creates the effect of descent, of voyaging through a puzzling labyrinth, especially compared to the outward moving adventurings of We-Ko-Pa.
+TSN—A more patterned and rhythmic routing due to the economy of space, with many parallel holes and frequent switchbacks.
+The internal twisting creates the effect of descent, of spiraling deeper into a puzzling labyrinth, especially compared to the outward seeking adventures of We-Ko-Pa.
 Yet somehow Talking Stick seems to get as much if not more out of the ground than We-Ko-Pa.

-WKP—The par-5 14th is a classic two/three-shot Channel hole, named after a famous alternate-fairway hole at the extinct Lido course on Long Island.
-A smaller right-side inland fairway is separated from the more accepting left fairway by a ravine and requires a difficult drive across cacti-littered desert to reach it.
+WKP—The par-5 14th is a classic two/three-shot Channel hole, named after a famous alternate-fairway hole at Charles MacDonald’s extinct Lido course on Long Island.
+A smaller right-side inland fairway is separated from the more accepting left fairway by a ravine and requires a difficult drive across scrub and cacti-littered desert to reach it.
 If pulled off, there’s a superior angle and shortened approach into a deep, narrow green that falls off hard on the right.

 WKP—Driving is a thrill as some of the fairways are 65 yards across with only a light rough buffer before the desert begins.
 Width is one way Coore and Crenshaw have managed to create strategic interest in nearly all their designs, giving the player room to maneuver drives and calibrate various angles into the greens.

 TSN—The fairways are consistently wider at Talking Stick, an even more impressive achievement given the space constraints of the property.
-Both courses feature bunkers and centerline hazards cut into the middle of the fairway, a taboo for many designers, but Coore and Crenshaw employ this simple defense beautifully to emphasize the need to strategize from the pin backward.
+Both courses feature bunkers and center hazards cut into the lines of play, a taboo for many designers, but Coore and Crenshaw employ this simple defense beautifully to emphasize the need to strategize from the pin backward.
 Its most relevant here at Talking Stick.

 WKP—A drivable par-4 at the second hole is a great way to kick off the round, and the downhill par-3 15th is probably the most beautiful.
 However, it’s the 337-yard 10th that shows Coore and Crenshaw at their wily and opportunistic best.
-Reachable in certain conditions for big hitters, the downhill drive cuts across a corner of scrub.
+Reachable for titans in certain downwind conditions, the downhill drive cuts across a corner of scrub.
 Pin position on the sloping green (which is shaped like a salmon steak with two meaty filets flanking a front-center vertebrae bunker) dictates everything.

 WKP—In almost any evaluation We-Ko-Pa’s Saguaro Course would be considered the more substantial course.
-The ground movement, the ambition behind the product, the backdrop and the adventurous DNA all seem make it the more formidable challenge for most players.
+The ground movement, the ambition behind the product, the backdrop and the adventurous strategic DNA all would appear make it a more complete enjoyment for most players.

-The weakness, however, is that it lacks grace, as well as the memorability of Coore and Crenshaw’s finest work.
-As striking as the signature saguaros are, the austerity of the setting can white-out the holes and make the golf unforgiving.
+The weakness, however, is that it lacks grace and the memorability of Coore and Crenshaw’s finest work.
+As striking as the signature saguaros are, the muscularity of the design and the setting can white-out nuance and make the golf seem unforgiving.
 The routing, for all its strengths, puts it almost beyond the cusp of walkability despite the architects’ effort to make it such (92).

 The criticism is that it runs aground midway through the second nine, almost as if all the creativity required to make it outstanding was used up through the first 13 holes.
-Beginning around the 14th hole the routing finally encounters some modest ground movement and Coore and Crenshaw probably thought their job was to usher players to the point there where nature finally takes over.
-But they’re being too modest–the best holes here are the ones they imagined (93).
+Beginning around the 14th hole the routing falls into a back and forth lull (I’m sure due to practical reasons), so more pronounced ground contour was built to keep it interesting.
+Coore and Crenshaw probably thought their job was to usher players to the point there where the appearance of natural movement finally takes over.
+But they’re being too modest–the best holes here are the ones that are nakedly the product of the architects’ minds (93).